katlamas/slides/networking.md

 - **Encryption**: Encryption is the process of converting plaintext (readable data) into ciphertext (unreadable data) using an algorithm and a secret key, with the goal of protecting the confidentiality and integrity of the data

+- **Tunneling:** VPNs use tunneling protocols to encapsulate the data in encrypted packets, securely transporting it across the internet.
+- **Authentication:** Before any data transmission, VPNs ensure that both the server and the client authenticate each other’s identity, often using passwords or certificates.

+---
 - **Virtual Private Network (VPN):** A VPN creates a secure, encrypted connection over a public network like the internet.
 By tunneling data and using encryption protocols, VPNs provide businesses with secure access to internal resources from remote locations.
 This is essential for remote work and safeguarding sensitive business data.

 ---

 <div style="text-align: center;">